-Jane has lived in Kerang since 2006 and has worked for Gannawarra Shire Council in various roles such as Coordinator Community Engagement, Grants and Community Development Officer.
-Jane has also co-owned a small business in Kerang and coordinated a seven-year community drought support project out of Barham for NSW and Victorian small towns.
+Jane has lived in Kerang since 2006 and has worked for Gannawarra Shire Council in various roles such as Coordinator Community Engagement and Grants and Community Development Officer.
+Jane has also co-owned a small business in Kerang and coordinated a seven-year community drought support project out of Barham for New South Wales and Victorian small towns.

-With the help of her fellow Councillors, council staff and our Gannawarra communities, Jane looks forward to using herskills and experience to create an agreed upon vision for the mutual benefit of the people of the Gannawarra Shire through the development of the Council Plan 2021-2024.
+In collaboration with her fellow Councillors, council staff and our Gannawarra communities, Jane looks forward to using her skills and experience to help create agreed upon projects for the mutual benefit of the people of the Gannawarra Shire through the development of the Council Plan 2021-2025.

 Towns/districts: Cohuna, Leitchville